fukaoi/crystal-nodejs/README.md

 # crystal-nodejs

 Node.js engine for crystal-lang.
-JS code and npm module executes on crystal-nodejs, AND don't need to install node.js binary.
+JS code and npm module executes on crystal-nodejs, and don't need to install node.js binary.

 ## Supported OS